-Due to those higher rates of speed, the impact from collisions can be extremely devastating.
+Due to those higher rates of speed, the impact of collisions can be extremely devastating.
 As such, unsafe lane change crashes are frequently severe and account for the vast majority of highway fatalities.

 Much of this comes down to inattentive driving, particularly the kinds of distractions of modern technology.
 The studies on this back up what we intuitively expect.
 Greater lane deviation was observed for dialing while driving as compared to tasks involving listening, talking, or mental processing.
 In another study, researchers found that for difficult driving tasks, a mobile telephone task significantly affected the drivers' lateral position.
 There is also data showing that cell phone related tasks made drivers drive closer to the right lane line, which puts pedestrians at great risk.

-Other than head on crashes, there are a number of types of cases our attorneys regularly see that cause victims the greatest risk of permanent injury or death:
+Other than head-on crashes, there are a number of types of cases our attorneys regularly see that cause the victim the greatest risk of permanent injury or death: